3DNS/NGINX-RTMP/README.md

 After this execute ``` apt-get update && apt-get install nginx-rtmp ```

-1. Put the RTMP Content in your exist NGINX Conf file / your use our fully nginx.conf in the conf folder.
+1. Put the RTMP Content in your exist NGINX Conf file / or use our fully nginx.conf in the conf folder.

 ```
 rtmp {